dropzone/dropzone/index.md

 News
 ====

+Thank me for Dropzone, by helping me out and vote my single into the austrian radio charts!
+[Scroll down, and vote for Meno – Flashlights](http://fm4.orf.at/stories/1767587/).

 I just released my Solo EP called **Meno - Flashlights** on all major Streaming and Music platforms!

 <div>